Viber/viber-bot-node/README.md

 # Viber Node.JS Bot API
 Use this library to develop a bot for the Viber platform.
-The library is available on [GitHub](https://github.com/Viber/viber-bot-node) as well as a package on [npm](https://www.npmjs.com/package/viber-bot).
+The library is available on **[GitHub](https://github.com/Viber/viber-bot-node)** as well as a package on [npm](https://www.npmjs.com/package/viber-bot).

 ## License
 This library is released under the terms of the Apache 2.0 license.
 See [License](https://github.com/Viber/viber-bot-node/blob/master/LICENSE.md) for more information.

 ## Library Prerequisites

-* Node >= 5.0.0
+1. Node >= 5.0.0
-* Get your Viber Public Account authentication token.
-Your token is generated and provided to you during the Public Account creation process.
-As a Public Account admin, you can always find the account token in the "edit info" page.
+1. An Active Viber account on a platform which supports Public Accounts/ bots (iOS/Android).
+This account will automatically be set as the account administrator during the account creation process.
+1. Active Public Account/ bot.
+1. Account authentication token - unique account identifier used to validate your account in all API requests.
+Once your account is created your authentication token will appear in the account’s “edit info” screen (for admins only).
+Each request posted to Viber by the account will need to contain the token.
-* SSL Certification - You'll need a trusted (ca.pem) certificate, not self-signed.
+1. Certification - You'll need a trusted (ca.pem) certificate, not self-signed.
 You can find one at [Let's Encrypt](https://letsencrypt.org/) or buy one.

 ## Installation
 This library is released on [npm](https://www.npmjs.com/package/viber-bot).